 The next sentence gives the main findings.
 Here you’re only trying to get the most important one or two, so don’t worry about describing everything you learned from the investigation.

 The last sentence gives the implications or significance of the findings.
 As with nature and scope, you can combine findings and implications into a total of two sentences.

 Why an informative abstract?

-Some abstracts omit the findings and implications, as if the reader will be drawn to read the whole paper just to find out what happened.
+Descriptive abstracts omit the findings and implications, as if the reader will be drawn to read the whole paper just to find out what happened.
 That is, the abstract is a “teaser” to get the reader to read the rest of the report.

 As I see it, this practice does a real disservice to the reader.
 Someone doing a literature search may have ready access only to the abstract.
 Obtaining the full paper may entail considerable time to order it from the library.
 If the reader doesn’t have a subscription to the journal it’s in, he or she may have to pay for the full paper.